Alex Nogales | President & CEO

-Carmen joined the NHMC’s Policy Team in Washington, D.C. in July 2016.
+Carmen leads the NHMC Policy Team in Washington, D.C.
 She is very passionate about NHMC’s telecommunications and media work.
 As a native of Puerto Rico, Carmen is looking forward to advocating for policies that address the needs of the Latino community.
 Prior to joining NHMC, Carmen worked as a contractor for the Department of Justice and assisted in investigations alleging financial fraud against federal agencies and federal healthcare programs.
 Most notably, Carmen helped recoup millions of dollars in a national False Claims Act whistleblower lawsuit alleging Medicare fraud.
 She also worked at the DOJ Office of Legislative Affairs on large document requests received from Congressional oversight committees.
 Carmen, a native of Puerto Rico, earned her J.D. from Villanova University School of Law where she was an Associate Editor for the Villanova Law Review and a Co-Chair of the Honor Board.
 She also served as a Spanish-to-English translator for Lawyering Together, a pro bono program that pairs student with attorneys to assist low income clients with their legal needs.
 She worked closely with an attorney to foster open communication with the client by acting as a Spanish-to-English translator.
 Carmen received her B.A. cum laude from New York University where she majored in both History and Political Science.
 Her History Honor thesis was entitled Preserving the Puerto Rican Culture after 1898: The Realization of a National Culture in the Face of Americanization.

 Andy Lomeli | Director, Funds Development